FREQUENTLY ASKED QUESTIONS

 I thought I already filed an application but the Homestead Application Status indicates "No Application."
 What should I do?

-You should file another application using one of the methods above.
+You should file another application using one of the methods below.

 I recently purchased my property, do I still need to file an application?